slightlyoriented/kaazing-php-websocket-example/README.md

 * Pick one of them and run `./indian-mutual-fund-client.php PRICE <identifier>`
 * Run it again with the same identifier and you will see how much faster it returns

-Example
-Without Caching
+Example Without Caching
 ```
 131670 02/09/2016 45.11 +0.10 +0.22%     Birla Sun Life Dynamic Asset Allocation Fund - Direct Plan - Growth Option
 Round trip response time: 1.2733249664307 seconds
 ```
-With Caching
+Example With Caching
 ```
 131670 02/09/2016 45.11 +0.10 +0.22%     Birla Sun Life Dynamic Asset Allocation Fund - Direct Plan - Growth Option
 Round trip response time: 0.010161161422729 seconds
 ```

+Note the big difference in response times?
+1.27 seconds vs. 0.01 seconds!
+Over 100x faster!
+With WebSocket, you could now support hundreds of queries per second against the cache.

-* The cache is expired after 60 seconds
-* With a combination of WebSocket and caching amazing response times are possible!
-* This particular API is rate limited to 1 request per second, however, with this pattern, you can support more users
-* Since this is mutual fund nav data, which changes once a day, you would set the cache timer to a much higher number, or a specific time of day
+The cache is expired after 60 seconds.
+With a combination of WebSocket and caching amazing response times are possible!
+This particular API is rate limited to 1 request per second, however, with this pattern, you can support more users.
+Since this is mutual fund nav data, which changes once a day, you would set the cache timer to a much higher number, or a specific time of day.

 Typical Errors
 --------------